 - Lifeline Australia - 13 11 14

-What kind of things can you help me with?
+What kinds of issues can headspace help me with?

-headspace Joondalup can help with concerns or questions related to general health, mental health and wellbeing, employment, education and training, and alcohol and other drug concerns.
-If you are not sure if we can help or not then just give us a call.
+headspace Joondalup can help with concerns or questions related to general and sexual health, mental health and wellbeing, employment, education and training, and alcohol and other drug concerns.
+Some common issues include:

 How old do I have to be?

 headspace provides services to young people who are at least 12 years old and under 26 years old.
 We also offer some services for their families.